WebFiori/docs/sessions-management.md

 ## Creating Custom Sessions Storage

 By default, the framework will use default sessions storage engine which is represented by the class [`DefaultSessionStorage`](https://webfiori.com/docs/webfiori/framework/session/DefaultSessionStorage).
-This storage engine will store all session data in files which will be found in the directory `app/storage/sessions`.
+This storage engine will store all session data in files which will be found in the directory `app/sto/sessions`.

 Creating new sessions storage is very simple.
 For example, the developer might want to use database to store session data.
-In next steps, we will create a basic new sessions storage engine and use it.

 ### Creating Database Table

-First step, we will create new database table class which we will use later on to store sessions.
+First step, developer must create new database table class which will be used later on to store sessions.

 ``` php